constantinedev/HongKongAllusion/UOLOAD-GUIDE.md

 #### Uplaoder Program Setup

-Before your donwload or execute the .EXE file you must install the Pyhton3 uper version,
+Before your donwload or execute the .EXE file<br>
+you must install the Pyhton3 uper version, <br>
-Only for the first time. click Donwload link to check for you system.
+Only for the first time. click Donwload link to check for you system.<br>
 [We recommand the 32-bit [Download Python](https://www.python.org/downloads/https://)]

 #### Install Python (WINDOWS):